 Normandy after D-Day, ‘Mulberry B’ represented a masterpiece of engineering.
 The visible remnants of its breakwaters testify to that.
 Statistics show that thanks to the floating piers of the British port, 25% of the stores, 20% of the personnel and 15% of the vehicles brought to Normandy in the course of the entire campaign came through Arromanches.

 LONGUES SUR MER BATTERY

 This site represents one of the very few examples of German coastal battery to have preserved its original WWII guns.
-Typical strongpoint of the vaunted Atlantic Wall, WN 48 is today a historic monument which has been depicted in several documentaries as well as in the critically acclaimed movie 'The longest day'.
+Typical strongpoint of the vaunted Atlantic Wall, WN 48 is today a historic monument and has been depicted in several documentaries as well as in the critically acclaimed movie 'The longest day'.